mdakashhossain1/AI-Powered-Web-Firewall/README.md

 The AI-Powered Web Firewall represents a significant advancement in web application security by leveraging machine learning to detect and block malicious traffic in real-time.
 By analyzing 41 different features extracted from each web request, the system can identify complex attack patterns that traditional rule-based firewalls might miss.

-The comprehensive visual documentation, including interface screenshots and team member profiles, provides stakeholders with a clear understanding of both the technical capabilities and the human expertise behind this innovative security solution.
+The comprehensive visual documentation, including detailed interface screenshots, provides stakeholders with a clear understanding of the technical capabilities and functionality of this innovative security solution.

 The Random Forest classifier, trained on the NSL-KDD dataset, provides high accuracy in distinguishing between legitimate users and potential threats.
 The confidence threshold approach minimizes false positives while maintaining robust protection against clearly malicious traffic.